SangameshSonale/HealthCare-Project/README.md

 * Calculated the average number of lab procedures (AVG(num_lab_procedures)) grouped by race.
 * Observed no significant gaps in the number of lab tests performed across races.

-This project showcases advanced SQL techniques, such as joins and grouping, to answer critical healthcare questions and ensure equitable treatment across patient demographics.

 ```sql
 SELECT race, AVG(num_lab_procedures) AS num_avg_lab_procedures FROM patient.health AS ph
 JOIN patient.demographics AS pd on